Gassandrid/crdg.xyz/content/Tutorials/Guide to Beekeeping.md

 - The light level should be low enough
 - The honeycombs in your beehive should be spaced out enough
 - There should be enough space for the bees to come out
+- Make sure to interact (grab, rotate) with the beehive, as human interaction is necessary for bees to function.

 > [!Question]
 > My honeycombs aren't dripping out honey.

 One of two things went wrong:

-- Your honeycomb doesn't have enough honey in it (it needs to be a FULL cell of honey in order to drip)
+- Your honeycomb doesn't have enough honey in it (it needs to be a NEAR FULL cell of honey in order to drip)
 - You angled the honeycomb wrong (see image)